Skip to content

 Note that this is still an experimental feature, and currently requires that one depend on LiquidHaskell as a build dependency for your project; the quasiquoter will be split out eventually into an independent, dependency-light package.
 Also, at this time, writing a type inside lq which refers to a refined type alias for which there is not a plain Haskell type synonym of the same name will result in a "not in scope" error from GHC.

-Standalone Specifications for Internal Modules
+Specifications for dependencies

 module Lib (foo) where